The Process of a Typical Bankruptcy

 This is a formal insolvency procedure for individuals rather than Companies.
-You can make yourself Bankrupt (a Debtors Petition) or a creditor can present a Petition for your Bankruptcy.
+You can make yourself Bankrupt by completing an online application through the Insolvency Service website which means that there is no Court hearing to attend.
+Alternatively, a creditor can present a Petition for your Bankruptcy at Court.
 In either case the outcome is the same.
 The option of Bankruptcy is available to all individuals and covers both business and personal debt.
 Over the last few years Bankruptcy has been used more and more by general members of the public who are in financial problems with loans and credit cards and not just by business people who carry on business as sole traders or in Partnerships.

 The basis of the procedure is that all the individual’s assets are sold in order to pay off debts.
 Some assets are excluded such as clothes, household items and furniture that is required for the normal domestic needs of you and your family.
 In addition you are entitled to keep your tools of trade, so that you can continue to make a living.
 Where matters become more tricky is in regard to your home (if you own it) and motor vehicles (if they are worth more than the suggested guidelines).
 These assets are potentially at risk.
 In addition, you may have to make a payment out of ongoing income if you earn more than is needed for the reasonable domestic needs of yourself and your family.
 This is called an Income Payments Order.

 Initially, on becoming Bankrupt, your affairs will be managed by the Local Official Receiver.
 In some instances, the case will then be transferred to a Licensed Insolvency Practitioner who will act as the Trustee of your estate.